 - Updated Curriculum Vitae

-- Essay: Your essay should specify the Humphrey field (available here) to which you are applying, explain your motives to participate in the program, and how you would apply the program benefits in your home country.
+- Essay: Your essay should specify the specific Humphrey field (see 16 areas of study listed here) to which you are applying, explain your motivation for participating in the program, and how you would apply benefits gained from the program in your home country.
+(500 words max)

-Applications can be submitted by e-mail to BeirutPD@state.gov, by mail to the U.S. Embassy (PO Box 70-840, Antelias) or in person to the U.S. Embassy in Awkar.
+Applications can be submitted by e-mail to BeirutPD@state.gov or by mail, or delivered in-person to the U.S. Embassy in Awkar (PO Box 70-840, Antelias).
 Address the envelope to the attention of the Public Diplomacy Section.

-Qualified candidates who will be nominated by the U.S. Embassy for the program will be requested to complete an online application at a later stage.
+Qualified candidates nominated by the U.S. Embassy for the program will be requested to complete an online application at a later stage.

 For additional information, visit https://www.humphreyfellowship.org/.